China bird flu death toll rises to 22

 Investigators have yet to determine human-to-human transmission of the virus.

-The WHO's China representative, Michael O'Leary, issued data on Friday showing that half of the patients analyzed had no known contact with poultry, but he said it appeared human-to-human transmission was rare.
+The WHO's China representative, Michael O'Leary, issued data on Friday showing that half of the patients analysed had no known contact with poultry, but he said it appeared human-to-human transmission was rare.

 Some bird samples have tested positive and China has culled thousands of birds and shut down some live poultry markets.